 There are two ways to launch your podcast: Grand Opening or the Soft Open launch

-You can pick a date before the launch, say weeks, start getting in touch with people you think might be interested in the show.
+You can pick a date before the launch, say weeks, and start getting in touch with people you think might be interested in the show.

-You can join some social groups related to your market or niches, and post about the podcast episode.
+You can join some social groups related to your market or niches and post about the podcast episode.

 The Soft Launch: A podcast Soft Open launch is when you start podcasting without anyone listening.
 You begin publishing as if people are listening, but wait a week or more before you do any promotion.